|

 non-wireless CommView edition, or CommView for WiFi?

-A. You need the standard,
+A. You need

-management frames, view signal strength, etc.
+stations, capture management frames, view signal strength,

 Q. Do I